Port of Hull: Albert Dock

 Alderman Thomas Thompson had promoted a dock along the banks of the Humber in West Hull as early as the 1830s.
 In 1860, the West Dock Company was formed to promote a dock in this location, backed by the Hull Corporation, North Eastern Railway, the Hull Trinity House and leading Hull figures.
 The company proposed a dock of around 1000 yd long and of 14 acre in area.
-In response, the Hull Dock Company promoted a rival scheme; both were put to Parliament and the Dock Company obtained an Act in 1861.
+In response, the Hull Dock Company promoted a rival scheme; both were put to Parliament and the Dock Company obtained the Hull Docks Act 1861 (24 & 25 Vict. c. lxxix).

-The Hull Dock Act of 1861 sanctioned the building of a new dock on the Humber foreshore.
-While the dock was under construction two further acts were enacted: the 1866 act allowed the extension of the dock westwards, and the 1867 act allowed further expansion to the west and south.
-The dock sanctioned in 1861 was to be 2500 ft long, the 1866 act increased the length to 3350 ft and the enclosed area to 22.8 acre, and water depth of 29 to 24.5 ft from high spring to neap tides.
+The Hull Docks Act 1861 sanctioned the building of a new dock on the Humber foreshore.
+While the dock was under construction two further acts were enacted: the Hull Docks Act 1866 (29 & 30 Vict. c. lxxvii) allowed the extension of the dock westwards, and the Hull Docks Act 1867 (30 & 31 Vict. c. xxv) allowed further expansion to the west and south.The dock sanctioned in 1861 was to be 2500 ft long, the 1866 act increased the length to 3350 ft and the enclosed area to 22.8 acre, and water depth of 29 to 24.5 ft from high spring to neap tides.
 The total land area including locks, basins and reclaimed land to the west was 76 acre.
 The engineer was John Hawkshaw; the site engineer was J. C. Hawkshaw.

 Construction began in October 1862, with the foundation stone of the north dock wall laid by William Wright in May 1864.
 The southern dock walls and quays were on reclaimed land, and cofferdams were built which enclosed and split the works into three parts.
 Quay walls were built of sand and lime mortar with stone from Horsforth onto concrete foundations of on average 10 ft thick laid on a clay strata reached by excavating down through clay and sand.
 During construction, on 17 September 1866 one of the south dock walls burst allowing the Humber to flood in.
 The breach was repaired by 13 October.
 During the construction of the lockpit the excavation work were troubled by "boils", which undermined the work.
 Boils caused a breach in the river bank on 17 September 1866, letting water into the works.
 In November, construction began on a dam of around 380 ft in length from the south wall to the bank near the Humber Dock to protect the works.
 Boils appeared in the lockpit on 3 March 1867, and required extensive specialised remedial work to finish the foundations, taking until 20 November for the flow from the boils to be dealt with.
 Due to the difficulties encountered during construction, the length of the lock, originally intended to be 400 ft, was reduced to 320 ft.
 The width was 80 ft.